Demand

-In economics, demand is the quantity of a good that consumers are willing and able to purchase at various prices during a given time.
-In economics "demand" for a commodity is not the same thing as "desire" for it.
+In economics, demand is the quantity of a good consumers are willing and able to purchase at various prices over a given period.
+In economics, "demand" for a commodity is not the same thing as "desire" for it.
 It refers to both the desire to purchase and the ability to pay for a commodity.

-Demand is always expressed in relation to a particular price and a particular time period since demand is a flow concept.
-Flow is any variable which is expressed per unit of time.
-Demand thus does not refer to a single isolated purchase, but a continuous flow of purchases.
+Demand is always expressed in relation to a range of prices and a particular time period since demand is a flow concept.
+A flow is any variable expressed per unit of time.
+Demand refers not to a single isolated purchase, but to a continuous flow of purchases.